Win the heart of the one you love!

 Shooting the Moon is a story game in which players are in the midst of a love triangle.
 The game is built for one-off sessions that can be set in a wide variety of settings, from Bloody Romance on the High Seas to Lawyers in Love.

-Here’s how the publisher describes Shooting the Moon:
+Here’s how publisher Black and Green Games describes Shooting the Moon:

 In Shooting the Moon, you take the roles of three characters brought together, and put through the wringer, by love.
 Two Suitors compete for the affection of a shared Beloved, who has overwhelming odds of their own to face.